July 5, 2023 08:20 am ETEstimated Read Time: 10 Minutes

 Because there are so many medical marijuana patients who find that a specific strain provides the best relief for their medical symptoms—fromanxiety anddepression tochronic pain andepilepsy—and because the terms indica and sativa appear on cannabis packaging, it’s important to understand the differences between types of strains.

-Indicas and sativas historically came from“landrace strains,”but there has been so much cross-breeding since then by retail markets that strains nowadays require advanced chemistry studies to classify.
-Much of what we think we know about sativa vs. indica vs. hybrid effects is from colloquial reports and centuries of anecdotal experience (1) (2).
+Indicas and sativas historically came from “landrace strains,” but retail markets have since cross-bred them so extensively that strains nowadays require advanced chemistry studies to classify.
+Much of what we think we know about sativa vs. indica vs. hybrid effects comes from colloquial reports and centuries of anecdotal experience.

 Indicas